Introducing Parallel Search: the highest accuracy web search API engineered for AI

 • - **Semantic objectives** that capture intent beyond keyword matching, so agents can specify what they need to accomplish rather than guessing at search terms

-• - **Token-relevance ranking** to find webpages most directly relevant to the objective, not pages optimized for human engagement metrics
+• - **Token-relevance ranking** to prioritize webpages most directly relevant to the objective, not pages optimized for human engagement metrics

 • - **Information-dense excerpts** compressed and prioritized for reasoning quality, so LLMs have the highest-signal tokens in their context window